jjjxu/badvent_of_code_21/README.md

 ## more details
 I wrote most of this project first in Java first for speed, and then rewrote it in Python (and potentially other languages to learn).
+Day 12 was test-speed-written in Python to test how competitive/feasible it was.

-My initial speed (Java) code has not been refactored in any way - it is left as-is.
+My initial speed code has not been refactored in any way - it is left as-is.

 My Python code makes use of `numpy` very heavily.